Curriculum Guide

 Biology (1 credit)

-Throughout this course, students are asked to investigate the biological world around them.
-This course will primarily be a molecular and cellular biology course, focusing on the biochemistry that gives rise to and sustains life on this planet.
-In the classroom and laboratory, the course considers an interwoven range of topics: cell structure and function, cellular biochemistry, energy flow in cellular respiration and photosynthesis, DNA structure and function, heredity and genetics, natural and sexual selection, ecology, and related bioethical issues.
+From the tiniest bacterium to the blue whale, biology reveals the hidden relationships between organisms and the forces that drive life’s complexity.
+By investigating the biochemistry that gives rise to and sustains life on this planet, students will come to appreciate how every breath they take, move they make, and the food they consume is part of a large and interconnected biological system.
+Students will investigate an interwoven range of topics: cell structure and function, cellular biochemistry, energy flow in cellular respiration and photosynthesis, DNA structure and function, heredity and genetics, natural and sexual selection, species interactions, and related bioethical issues.
 Laboratory work is designed to build skills and to develop an understanding of the scientific process through experimental design and critical thinking.
-Students collaborate to design and conduct a long-term experiment on a biological topic of their choice that culminates in a presentation of their findings in a scientific poster session.
+Through this course, students will see how biology shapes everything—from cutting-edge medicine to the future of our planet—and better understand themselves as humans and as integral members of the natural world.

 Class VI Courses